-To do this, allow a used tea bag to cool down before applying it to the affected area.
+Allow a used tea bag to cool down a little before applying it to the affected area.
 It should still be slightly warm.

-To use this, crush a garlic clove to create a paste and apply it to the affected area.
+To use garlic on a toothache, crush a garlic clove to create a paste and apply it to the affected area.
 You may wish to add a tiny bit of salt.
 Alternatively, you can slowly chew a clove of fresh garlic.

-To use this, dab a small amount of vanilla extract onto your finger or a cotton ball.
+To use this remedy, dab a small amount of vanilla extract onto your finger or a cotton ball.
 Apply it directly to the affected area a few times per day.

 You can also add a drop of clove oil to a small glass of water and make a mouthwash.

-To use this, chew on fresh guava leaves or add crushed guava leaves to boiling water to make a mouthwash.
+To use this remedy, chew on fresh guava leaves or add crushed guava leaves to boiling water to make a mouthwash.

 You can also add a drop of the oil to a small glass of water and make a mouthwash.

-If your toothache is severe or is the result of a more serious medical condition, you need to see your dentist so you can treat it properly.
+If your toothache is severe or is the result of a more serious medical condition, it’s crucial that you see your dentist so you can treat it properly.
 Many toothaches will require medical attention.
-An over-the-counter pain reliever could help until you see a dentist.
+An over-the-counter pain reliever such as ibuprofen could help until you see a dentist.

 You should also see your dentist if you experience any of the following symptoms: